JackHWTang/haoweitang.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Economics at Carleton University, and a Compliance Analyst at Canada Revenue Agency.
+I am a Ph.D. candidate in the Department of Economics at Carleton University, and a Compliance Analyst at the Canada Revenue Agency.

-My research interests are in macroeconometrics, causal inference, monetary policy and banking.
+My research interests are in macro-econometrics, causal inference, monetary policy and banking.

 You can find my CV [here](https://jackhwtang.github.io/webFiles/CV_HWT.pdf).